...

 Both EU and non-EU citizens who decide to permanently move to Italy need to enrol to the Ufficio Anagrafe of the Municipality of the city where they wish to reside.

-Specifically, the registration of EU citizens must be done within 3 months from arrival, as this substitutes the residence permit for EU citizens.
-It will be necessary to attach a proof of an accommodation available for the long term, such as a registered rental contract or a deed of purchase of a house or a long-term accommodation booking.
+Specifically, EU citizens must register themselves within 3 months from arrival, as this substitutes the residence permit for EU citizens.
+It will be necessary to attach a proof of an accommodation available for the long term.
+For example, a registered rental contract or a deed of purchase of a house or a long-term accommodation booking.

 Find out more on the benefits of registering your residency address in Italy.